Benjamin O. Davis Sr.: Early career

 In the spring of 1901, Troop I was posted overseas to serve in the Philippine–American War.
 In August 1901, Davis assumed officer's duties when he was assigned to Troop F, 10th Cavalry.
 Davis spent a year on the island of Panay as his new regiment fought Filipino insurgents.
 In September 1901, Troop F was split into separate detachments, with Davis being placed in charge of approximately 25 men who garrisoned the town of Lambunao.
 While in the Philippines, Davis demonstrated an innate ability to learn foreign languages by becoming fluent in both Spanish and the local Visayan language.
 (Note: Davis continued to study languages and became fluent in French and Italian.)
-He received an "excellent" rating on his first officer evaluation report, and his regimental commander, Colonel Samuel Whiteside, later told Davis that several of the regiment's white officers thought so highly of him that they attempted to have him assigned to their units.
+He received an "excellent" rating on his first officer evaluation report, and his regimental commander, Colonel Samuel Whitside, later told Davis that several of the regiment's white officers thought so highly of him that they attempted to have him assigned to their units.
 While Davis was not known for developing personal or emotional bonds with his soldiers, they still regarded him highly, with most describing him as stern with respect to military discipline, but well liked.

 Troop F returned to the U.S. in August 1902, and Davis was stationed at Fort Washakie, Wyoming, where he also served for several months with Troop M. He subsequently served as regimental adjutant and commander of several details that performed special duties, including ordnance, engineering, signal, and recruiting.
 Davis also led several hunting parties on which the garrison relied to supplement their food rations.
 In organizing hunting parties, Davis endeavored to ensure that each soldier got to participate at least once in order to train them on soldier skills including tracking and land navigation.
 As Davis's service in Wyoming continued, his additional duties included at different times post exchange officer, civilian education officer for enlisted men, and adjutant, quartermaster, and commissary of the Fort Washakie post.
 He consistently excelled in these assignments, with his efficiency reports routinely indicating his superior management and administrative abilities.
 Davis also participated in professional development activities including study of the Cavalry Drill Regulations and Small Arms Firing Regulations, in which he attained such a high level of proficiency during instruction that he was exempted from final testing.